AMReX-Astro/workflow/docs/_sources/workstations.rst.txt

 Linux Workstations
 ******************

+In general GCC 7.x work well on Linux workstations.
+CUDA 10.0 does not support the GCC 8.x compilers, so you may need to install an older GCC 7.3 compiler to get the code to compile.

-In general GCC 7.x or 8.x work well on Linux workstations.
-The PGI community edition 18.4 compilers also are known to work well.
+The PGI community edition 18.4 and 18.10 compilers also are known to work well.

 GPU offloading